 - a.
-Development on lands within the Highvale Mine footprint shall rely on local surface water or other sources (a piped system or cisterns) as post-mining water quality is unlikely to provide a reliable post-mining supply due to a generally low hydraulic conductivity and water quality that is not suitable for domestic or livestock use.
-However, water may also be available from stratigraphic intervals deeper than the coal zone. - b.
-Development on lands outside the Highvale Mine footprint shall be serviced through on-site systems which may include existing domestic wells. - c.
-The County shall require developers to demonstrate proof of water supply if accessing groundwater, or identify proposed method of water servicing, for all developments within the Plan area. - i.
-Where lots are proposed to be served by cisterns, restrictive covenants shall be registered as a condition of subdivision approval, prohibiting the use of wells or other means of groundwater collection. - d.
+Development on lands within the Highvale Mine footprint shall rely on local surface water or other sources (a piped system or cisterns) as post-mining groundwater quality is unlikely to provide a reliable post-mining supply due to a generally low hydraulic conductivity and water quality that is not suitable for domestic or livestock use.
+However, water may also be available from stratigraphic intervals deeper than the coal zone.
+Dugouts will require a development permit as prescribed in the Land Use Bylaw - Development on lands outside the Highvale Mine footprint shall be serviced through on-site systems which may include existing domestic wells. - c.
+The County shall require developers to demonstrate proof of water supply if accessing groundwater, or identify proposed method of water servicing, for all developments within the Plan area - Where lots are proposed to be served by cisterns, restrictive covenants shall be registered as a condition of subdivision approval, prohibiting the use of wells or other means of groundwater collection - d.
 The County encourages all well users to register their use of groundwater under the Water Act. - e.
-The County may provide additional waterpoints and waterfills in strategic locations. - 3.
-Sanitary Servicing Any development shall install a septic tank, lagoon or treatment facility for sanitary servicing in accordance with provincial requirements. - a.
-As part of a subdivision or development permit application, the County shall require that developers submit information respecting the proposed location and type of sewage disposal system intended to serve the proposed development.
-The County may require that soil tests be undertaken by the developer to determine that the soils are suitable to accommodate on-site sewage disposal systems.
+The County may provide additional waterpoints and waterfills in strategic locations.